 While there are multiple diseases that may have a connection with exposure to PFAS, only some of these health issues deem you eligible for taking legal action.
 This is because there is a definitive causal relation between these diseases and exposure to PFAS.
 These are some of the health problems you can develop as a result of drinking water contaminated with PFOA, as well as the diagnoses that make you eligible for filing a claim:

-It is important to know that if you have cancer anywhere else in the body, you still qualify for compensation, as there is a strong correlation between malignant diseases and exposure to PFAS.
 Since these diseases are often misdiagnosed, you may want to seek a second and even third opinion, as the rate of misdiagnosis is high among the victims of toxic exposure.
 Not only will a correct diagnosis help you receive the treatment you need, but it may also make you eligible for recovering financial compensation.

 10 Minutes Over the Phone